mre/endler.dev/content/2020/folklore/index.md

 [Ascher
 Opler](https://archive.org/details/TNM_4th_generation_software_hardware_-_Datamation_20171010_0125/mode/2up)
-coined the term "firmware" in a 1967 Datamation article.
+coined the term *firmware* in a 1967 Datamation article.
 As originally used, firmware contrasted with hardware (the CPU itself) and software (normal instructions executing on a CPU).
 It existed on the boundary between hardware and software; thus the name "firmware".
 The original article is available on the